The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/Cielo-Raymundo.md

     console.log(advice);
     ```
-    This throws an error because the variable advice doesn't exist outside of the if function since it can't be hoisted.
+    This throws an error because the variable advice creates its own block scope inside the if statement and can't be accessed outside of it's
+    block scope.

 **10. So... why does this code work as intended?**
     ```javascript